 I can tell you about the fog now.
 I can see past it.
 I don’t wear glasses, but I imagine it’s a lot like putting them on for the first time and seeing clearly.
 You don’t realize how blurry your vision is until it’s corrected.
 As we enter into this season of Thanksgiving, I’m feeling awfully thankful—something I haven’t felt in awhile.
 I’m thankful for the little things like used coffee filters in the trash can and nutrient dense autumnal salads laced with flavor, like this one.
 It’s easy to be thankful for the big things.
 They usually hit you square in the face.
 But when you can see the little things, finally, life is rich.

 This is a hearty fall salad laced with flavor.
 Allow the kale to marinate in the dressing for additional flavor.
 Serve as the main course or as a side.
 If kale scares you, substitute spinach and skip the marinate time.

 Make dressing.
 Into a small bowl, combine all ingredients.
 Whisk until thickened or emulsified.
 Set aside.
 Can be made in advance and stored in the fridge.

 Roast squash.
-Preheat oven to 425 degrees.
+Preheat oven to 425°F degrees.
 Place thinly sliced delicata on a baking sheet.
 Drizzle with olive oil and sprinkle generously with salt.
 Bake for 10-15 minutes per side or until golden.

 Assemble the salad.
 Meanwhile, make the salad.
 To a bowl, add chopped kale.
 Pour dressing over and toss.
 Kale should be liberally coated.
-Allow to marinate for at least 30 minutes or up to an hour.
+Allow to marinate for at least 30 minutes or up to a couple of hours.
 Just before serving, add squash, croutons, pepita seeds, dried cranberries, and feta.
 Serve.